paquettg/leaguewrap/README.md

 $api->setRegion('euw');  // Set the region to 'euw'
 ```

-The above is straight forward and applies to all api request objects that this api will generate.
+The above is straight forward and applies to all API request objects that this API will generate.
 There is also built in support for API calls that restrict regional access.
 Continuing from the above code snippet.

 ```php
 $api->setRegion('br');                 // Set the region to 'br'
 $champions = $api->champion()->free(); // will throw a LeagueWrap\Api\RegionException
 ```

-The LeagueWrap\Api\Exception in the above example will contain the string 'The region "br" is not permited to query this API.'.
+The `LeagueWrap\Api\RegionException` in the above example will contain the string `'The region "br" is not permited to query this API.'`.

 Facade
 ------